 If you can't afford to hire someone to do your payment chasing, then use some handy online accountancy tools like Freeagentcentral.com.
 We use this for our own business and find it especially helpful to send out automated reminders for payment.
 It's also great for staying organised and keeping on top of who owes you what.
 There are lots of other online tools out there, so do some research and find one that works best for you.

-If you've tried all of the above and you still haven't been paid for your work or the client is clearly avoiding you, then consider hiring a solicitor or debt collector to take things further.
-These legal professionals usually take a percentage of the debt they help to recover, so it's definitely worth considering if you're owed a lot of money.
-The absolute worst case scenario is that you end up in court.
+If you've tried all of the above and you still haven't been paid for your work or the client is avoiding you, then consider hiring a solicitor or debt collector to take things further.
+These legal professionals usually take a percentage of the debt they help to recover, so it's worth considering if you're owed a lot of money.
+The absolute worst-case scenario is that you end up in court.
 But it doesn't usually come to that.
-Things normally get resolved outside of court.
+Things typically get resolved outside of court.

 Speaking to other freelancers in the past, some have recounted stories of 'taking websites down' or reclaiming back work that the client no longer has access to.
 Although this might seem like a good idea, tread carefully.
 The client could end up taking you to court over losses and damages to their own business.
 Just be aware that everything isn't so black and white.